hfwang132/hfwang132.github.io/content/posts/python_asyncio/index.en.md

     print("Hello world!")
 ```

 To execute the coroutine, you cannot directly call `main()`.
-Instead, you need to do the following:
+Instead, you need to use `run()`:

 ```python
 asyncio.run(main())
 ```

-To nest one coroutine within another, similar to nesting one function within another, you can use the following approach:
+To nest one coroutine within another, similar to nesting one function within another, you can use `await`:

 ```python
 import asyncio